smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ##   <date>     <chr>         <chr>         <chr> <chr> <chr>      <chr>
     ## 1 2019-01-18 Kirsten       Gillibrand    Siou~ IA    organizin~ Organizing~

-Let's talk about **date-specific** stuff.
+Let’s talk about **date-specific** stuff.
-If I have a properly formatted date in a dataframe, can I sort by it? *Yes.*
+If I have a properly formatted date in a dataframe, can I sort by it?
+*Yes.*

 ``` r
 events %>%